tiwariParth/Bluefox-ReactJS-free-waitlist-template/README.md

 ### Important Configuration Notes

-- The `base` path in `vite.config.js` is set to `/Bluefox-ReactJS-free-waitlist-template/` by default.
+- The `base` path in `vite.config.js` is set to `/Bluefox-ReactJS-free-waitlist-template/` by default please make sure to change the path with your repository name.
 - When deploying to GitHub Pages under a project repository, this path ensures all assets are loaded correctly.

 ## Using as a Template Repository